ovh/docs/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-gb.md

 > [!warning]
 >
-> The deletion of a paid SSL certificate **Sectigo** (DV or EV) is permanent, even if the certificate has not yet expired.
-No refund may be made on a pro rata basis for the remaining time.
-If you would like to reinstall an SSL certificate **Sectigo** (DV or EV), you will need to place a new order and pay for the new SSL certificate.
+> The deletion of a paid **Sectigo** SSL certificate (DV or EV) is permanent, even if the certificate has not yet expired.
+The remaining time will not be refunded.
+If you would like to reinstall a paid **Sectigo** SSL certificate (DV or EV), you will need to order a new one.
 >

-### Correct currently encountered errors with SSL certificates offered on web hosting plans
+### Correcting errors with SSL certificates offered on web hosting plans

 #### "You already have an SSL certificate on your account.
 It will be migrated on new SSL offers in the next week."

-This message indicates that you already own an SSL certificate.
-You do not need to activate a new SSL certificate (Let's Encrypt) on your Web Hosting plan.
+This message indicates that you have already activated an SSL certificate.
+You do not need to install a new SSL certificate (Let's Encrypt) on your Web Hosting plan.

-Refer to the “[Activating an SSL certificate on a multisite](#multisite)” section of this guide to continue with your actions.
+Refer to the “[Activating an SSL certificate on a multisite](#multisite)” section of this guide to continue.

-#### "No attached domain with ssl enabled or no attached domain that redirect on hosting IPs, please use hosting IP in your domain zone."
+#### "No attached domain with SSL enabled or no attached domain that redirect on hosting IPs, please use hosting IP in your domain zone."

 There are three possible reasons for this notification.

 - 1: The domain name associated with your website points to the IP address of your web hosting plan’s CDN, with no CDN option enabled on your web hosting plan:

-To resolve this situation, via your domain name’s active DNS zone, assign the CDN-free web hosting plan’s IP address to your domain name.
+To resolve this situation, map your domain name to the correct web hosting plan IP address (non-CDN) in your domain name's DNS zone.

 To retrieve the IP address of your web hosting plan, please refer to our guide on [List of IP addresses for clusters and web hosting plans](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP).
 To edit your domain name’s active DNS zone, please read our guide on [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit).

 - 2: The domain name associated with your website does not point to the IP address of your web hosting plan:

-To resolve this situation, via your domain name’s active DNS zone, assign the web hosting plan’s IP address to your domain name.
+To resolve this situation, map your domain name to the correct web hosting plan IP address in your domain name's DNS zone.
 If you have enabled a CDN option on your web hosting plan, you can also use the web hosting plan’s IP address with CDN.

 To retrieve the IP address of your web hosting plan, please refer to our guide on [List of IP addresses for clusters and web hosting plans](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP).
 To edit your domain name’s active DNS zone, please read our guide on [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit).

-- 3: None of the domain names listed in the “multisite” tab have an “active” SSL option:
+- 3: None of the domain names listed in the Multisite tab display the active SSL option as active:

 To resolve the situation, activate the SSL certificate for the domain name(s).
-If you need to, please read the “[Activating an SSL certificate on a multisite](#multisite)” section of this guide to continue with your actions.
+Refer to the “[Activating an SSL certificate on a multisite](#multisite)” section of this guide to continue with your actions.

-### The SSL certificate is active on your web hosting plan, but you will see the message "Your connection is not private" on your website
+### The SSL certificate is active on your web hosting plan, but the message "Your connection is not private" appears on your website

 This message appears in the following cases: